 We received feedback that the error and success color looks too saturated, but how can we judge which color is the best?
 Just looking at the color is hard to tell whether this color works or not.
 To overcome this, we created a sample UI.
 Then we picked 3 potential color pairs and applied them to the UI to compare the colors.

-The Dos and Don’ts section is to ground the color guideline to showcase how to use colors effectively and avoid mistakes that we found in the past.
-Chaela made the Dos and Don’ts content and Max and I stylized it to fit the rest of the content.
+The Dos and Don’ts section is to showcase how to use colors effectively and avoid mistakes that we found in the past.
+After the design, Dos and Dont's are side by side to clarify the comparison.

 1. The current color swatch is ordered like the original brand guide.
 We’d like to change this order to be by shade.